cuevash/CodingTestMV/README.md

     yarn runServer
   `````

-  * Build the client
+  * Build the client (From the repository's root directory)
   `````
     yarn build
   `````

-   * Run the client
+   * Run the client (From the repository's root directory)
-   Install, at least locally the package server to run a local server for the
+   Install the 'serve' package locally.
+It allows to run a web server locally
   `````
     yarn add serve --dev
   `````
-  And run a local server with to serve the built app
+  And run a local server to serve the built app

   `````
     yarn serve -s build
   `````

   Follow the instrucctions of the command's output on the console to open a browser with the right address.
+Should be something like: **http://localhost:5000**

 ### Notes